 - A higher quality finish: Our ceiling resurfacing results in an industry level 5 finish, which looks smoother with less texture variations over a larger range of lighting conditions.
 This finish is considered the highest quality of ceiling attainable.
 There are no joints or screw hole patches to be seen anywhere!

 - No loss of ceiling height: As no structure is built below the existing ceiling, you get to keep your existing ceiling height.
-This makes your home so much brighter and creates a feeling of spaciousness, enhanced by that clean, smooth and modern ceiling surface!
+This makes your home feel so much bigger, creating a feeling of spaciousness, enhanced by that clean, smooth and modern ceiling surface!

 - No need to get strata approval: Because we aren’t installing a new structural component, no approvals are needed from your body corporate!
 Resurfacing the existing ceiling texture in internal areas is simply classified as part of the painting preparation.
 Owners are not required to seek approval to prepare for painting and paint, saving you the often painful and drawn out process of having to deal with the body corporate.

 - Better value: The old adage, “you get what you pay for” is generally true for all finishing trades… and particularly for ceilings!
 When it comes to installing a false ceiling, the cheapest may also be the riskiest.
 By contrast, having your ceiling resurfaced will likely cost less than a reliable false ceiling installation and our ceiling resurfacing almost always results in a higher quality finish.

 - Faster and quieter: An average sized unit can be resurfaced and ready to paint in as little as 2 days.
 You won’t be upsetting all your neighbours either!
 Textured ceiling removal involves no noisy hammering and drilling into concrete that reverberates through the building.